-1. Automated Geographi c Reference Center (AGRC), 1 S en the State of Utah, Department of Technology Services, State Office Building Fl 6, Salt Lake City, Utah 84114-1201, owing County, which is a Government Agency.
-County Name: Cache County Vendor # 44649BR Address: 199 North Main St. City, State, Zip: Logan, Utah 84321 2.
-Replacement and Res toration Committee (MRRC) fun purpose of this contract is for the County to receive Monument ding as outlined in the 2015 Senate Bill 264 for monument and Survey System section comers.
-3. review to assure the vicompletion of the wor ce with the terms and conditions work is being done or scheduled Termination date 6/1/2019, unless terminated early or softhis contract.
-The MRRC may conduct a mid-term contract for completion within the terms of this contract.
-If progress toward OUNTY risks the possibility of contract termination.
-4. GRANT VALUE: Cour nty will be paid a maximum of \$ 7,000 for funds authorized by this contract.
-5. Attachment A: Standa Attachment B: Scope Attachment C: Field F Attachment D: Deliver Procedures rables NTRACT: ments will be resolved in favor of Attachment A. 6.
-DOCUMENTS INCOR A. All other governme PORATED INTO THIS CONTR. ntal laws, regulations, or actions ACT BY REFERENCE BUT NOT ATTACHED HERETO: s applicable to goods and/or services authorized by this contract.
-IN W /ITNESS WHEREOF, ti ne parties sign and cause this co ontract to be executed.
-Craign Bu CACHE CO.
-EXEC.
+1. CONTRACTING PARTIES: This agreement is between the State of Utah, Department of Technology Services, Automated Geographic Reference Center (AGRC), 1 State Office Building FI 6, Salt Lake City, Utah 84114-1201, (Agency Code 110) referred to as STATE, and the following County, which is a Government Agency.

+County Name: Cache County Vendor number: 44649BR

+Address: 179 North Main St. 1.2

+City, State, Zip: Logan, Utah 84321

+- 2. GENERAL PURPOSE OF CONTRACT: The general purpose of this contract is for the County to receive Monument Replacement and Restoration Committee (MRRC) funding as outlined in the 2015 Senate Bill 264 for monument replacement, preservation and restoration of Public Land Survey System section corners. - 3.
+CONTRACT PERIOD: Effective date 7/15/2019.
+Termination date 6/30/2020, unless terminated early or extended in accordance with the terms and conditions of this contract.
+The MRRC may conduct a mid-term contract review to assure the work is being done or scheduled for completion within the terms of this contract.
+If progress toward completion of the work cannot be documented, the COUNTY risks the possibility of contract termination.
+The deliverable for this contract is due May 15, 2020. - 4.
+GRANT VALUE: County will be paid a maximum of \$ 7,000 for funds authorized by this contract. - ATTACHMENTS INCLUDED AS PART OF THIS CONTRACT: Attachment A: Standard Terms and Conditions Attachment B: Scope of Work Attachment C: Field Procedures Attachment D: Deliverables Any conflicts between Attachment A and other Attachments will be resolved in favor of Attachment A. - DOCUMENTS INCORPORATED INTO THIS CONTRACT BY REFERENCE BUT NOT ATTACHED HERETO: A. All other governmental laws, regulations, or actions applicable to goods and/or services authorized by this contract.

+IN WITNESS WHEREOF, the parties sign and cause this contract to be executed.

+COUNTY

+4 W Buttard Signature

+CRAIG W BUTTARS, EXECUTIVE Name and Title of Signer (Type or Print)

+STATE Date: 8/12/20, Sean A. Fernandez PLS, Cadastral Manager

+Automated Geographic Reference Center (AGRC)

+Date: 8

+Department of Technology Services

+RECEIVED AND PROCESSED BY DIVISION OF FINANCE

 Date:

+Division of Finance